Avatarchik/360DashPlayer/README.md

 ### From HEVC to MP4

 `mp4box -add video1000.265 -new video1000.mp4` creates a new MP4 file with a bitrate of 1000 kbit/s without audio.
+`mp4box -add audio.aac -new audio.mp4` creates the audio file.

+### From MP4 to DASH

+`mp4box -dash 1000 -frag 1000 -rap -segment-name segment_%s -url-template -out manifest.mpd video1000.mp4 video5000.mp4 audio.mp4#audio` generates the DASH Content.

+Note: You can only split (dash) the content on the i-frames of the video.
+For that reason you must calculate the dash and frag parameter.
+For example if you have a GOP size of 64 frames and a framerate of 30 fps you must set a dash and frag parameter of 2133 milliseconds (64/30).
+Then the bitrate can be changed on the segment boundaries of 2,13 seconds.